 It is for Mark’s “personal” project, Field Notes.

-The whole concept was to bring back Mark’s old iPhone-style videos that he was publishing to YouTube.
+The concept was to bring back Mark’s old iPhone-style videos that he published to YouTube.

 This is pretty raw to some point and that’s what makes it that good.
 To sum up, Barcelona, Mark Burnett and Simone never get old.